Best practices for performance efficiency

 Workspace admins can create serverless SQL warehouses that enable instant compute and are managed by Databricks.
 Use them with Databricks SQL queries just as you usually would with the original Databricks SQL warehouses.
 Serverless compute comes with a very fast startup time for SQL warehouses, and the infrastructure is managed and optimized by Databricks.

-• Serverless workflows for efficient and reliable workflows
+• Serverless jobs for efficient and reliable workflows

-You can monitor the cost of jobs that use serverless compute for workflows by querying the billable usage system table.
+You can monitor the cost of jobs that use serverless compute for jobs by querying the billable usage system table.

 • Serverless compute for notebooks